Grant fire jumps, forces closure of I-580 in Livermore

-The Grant Fire near Altamont has grown to 500 acres, jumping Interstate Highway 580 and closing both directions of the highway, according to Alameda County fire officials.
+LIVERMORE, Calif.
+(KGO) --The Grant Fire near Altamont has grown to 500 acres, jumping Interstate 580 and closing both directions of the highway for a period of time, according to Alameda County fire officials.

+The Westbound section of the interstate reopened around 9:30 p.m.
+Sunday evening.
+The Eastbound side remains closed.

 The blaze is 25 percent contained, according to officials, and firefighters are making further progress.